Student, graduate and employer satisfaction

 The graduation rate is calculated by tracking students from when they started at Georgian on a full-time basis to their graduation from the college.

 |Student satisfaction and engagement||75.3%||73.4%|

 For college system KPI information, visit the Colleges Ontario website.

-For more information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.
+For more information on the employment experiences of college graduates, visit the Ministry of Training, Colleges and Universities website.